ValuJet Airlines

 ValuJet Airlines was an ultra low-cost airline in the United States that operated from 1992 until 1997, when it was rebranded as AirTran Airlines after joining forces with AirTran Airways.
 It was headquartered in unincorporated Clayton County, Georgia and operated regularly scheduled domestic and international flights in the Eastern United States and Canada during the 1990s.
 The company was founded in 1992 and was notorious for its sometimes dangerous cost-cutting measures.
 All of the airline's planes were purchased used from other airlines; very little training was provided to workers; and contractors were used for maintenance and other services.
-ValuJet quickly developed a reputation for safety issues.
-In 1995, the military refused the company's bid to fly military personnel over safety worries, and officials at the FAA wanted the airline to be grounded.
+In 1995, the military refused the company's bid to fly military personnel due to safety concerns.
+By 1996, ValuJet's safety record was so poor that officials at the FAA wanted the airline grounded.

-The crash of Flight 592 in 1996, which was caused by illegally and improperly stored hazardous materials on board, spelled doom for the airline.
-ValuJet was grounded the next month and not allowed to fly again until September of that same year, with a greatly reduced fleet.
+After the crash of Flight 592 in 1996, which was caused by illegally and improperly stored hazardous materials on board, the airline was grounded the next month and not allowed to fly again until September of that same year, with a greatly reduced fleet.
 The airline's major customers never returned, and the company suffered major losses.

 In 1997, ValuJet purchased the much smaller AirTran Airways.
 Although ValuJet was the nominal survivor, executives believed that a new name was important to regain passenger traffic, so the new company adopted the AirTran name in a reverse takeover.
 After the sale, AirTran made little mention of its past as ValuJet.
 AirTran was bought by Southwest Airlines in 2011 and ended flights in 2014.

-Mascot
+Company Culture and Branding

-ValuJet's smiling airplane logo, named Critter, was a prominent feature of the airline's branding.
-It appeared on various aspects of ValuJet's operations, including aircraft, ticket counters, crew uniforms, advertisements, and merchandise sold by the airline.
+ValuJet was comparatively informal to many U.S. airlines of the period.
+The airline's flight attendant uniform, as detailed in company policy manuals, defined casual clothing items such as short or long sleeved polo shirts, sweaters, and jackets.
+Flight attendants were permitted to wear either shorts or trousers with white sneakers.

-Critter was also ValuJet's call sign, used by air traffic controllers to identify and address the airline.
+The airline's branding featured a smiling cartoon airplane mascot named Critter, which appeared across ValuJet's marketing materials, uniforms, and aircraft livery.
+The name of the character was also adopted as the airline's air traffic control callsign.